3

 Every firm you buy becomes a new sensor, a new dataset, a new workflow sample - feeding a shared operating system that gets smarter with each integration.

-The rollup becomes not a collection of companies, but a single organism that learns.
+The AI enabled rollups become not a collection of companies, but a single organism that learns.

 Industries do not become rollup-ready because they are “fragmented” - thousands of markets are fragmented.